sandeshwar/ineuron/README.md

-# This repo contains the assigments given by iNeuron
+# This repo has everything related to my courses/practices with iNeuron